The post-digital era is upon us. Are you ready for what’s next?

-By focusing on the furious growth of technology itself, most companies have taken their attention off the employees who actually wield it.
-Businesses are optimised for pre-digital employees; workers who couldn’t have dreamed of the technological partnership they enjoy today.
+By focusing on the furious growth of technology itself, many companies have taken their attention off the employees who actually wield it.
+Businesses are optimized for pre-digital employees; workers who couldn’t have dreamt of the technological partnership they enjoy today.

 Knowledge management and access strategies have also fallen behind.
-More information is available to workers and organisations than ever in history, but it also much harder to find.
+More information is available to workers and organizations than ever in history, but it also much harder to find.

-The result is a disconnect; a digital divide between an organisation’s staff and its knowledge.
+The result is a disconnect; a digital divide between an organization's people and its collective knowledge.

 How this looks in the real world

 Swisscom is a European telecommunications giant.
-Within their 20,000-strong team is an uncatalogued but immensely powerful stock of knowledge and information.
-However, working within siloed teams and with limited knowledge distribution, this vast experience has not been accessible to the wider organization.
+Within their 20,000-strong team was an uncatalogued but immensely powerful stock of knowledge and information.
+However, working within siloed teams and with limited knowledge distribution, this vast experience was not been accessible to the wider organization.
 When encountering a problem, team members would use their intuition and research abilities to eventually find an answer.
 This could take hours, days, or weeks.

 Enter Starmind, bridging the gap

-Swisscom’s problem isn’t unique.
-It’s true of almost every global company in the world today.
-Its human knowledge is haphazardly distributed across teams, business units, and worldwide offices with no system for accessing this knowledge.
+Swisscom’s challenge isn’t unique.
+It’s true of almost every large company in the world today.
+Its human knowledge is haphazardly distributed across teams, business units, and worldwide offices with no system for accessing this valuable knowledge.